team-jjtg/CityRank/README.md

 ![al](docs/images/fb-key-bug.png)

-After Jake handed me some example code for interfacing with the jobs and affordability endpoints, I focussed on the model and Jake shifted to working with Tue on the front-end.
+After Jake hands me some example code for interfacing with the jobs and affordability endpoints, I focus on the model and Jake shifts to working with Tue on the frontend.

-Initially I thought it would be cool to explore Material Lite UI, and that sent Tue on a steep learning curve that our kind TAs suggested we abandon for something simpler like Materialize or, as Tue found, Bootstrap's Material Design.
+Initially I think it would be cool to explore Material Lite UI, and that sends Tue on a steep learning curve that our kind TAs suggest we abandon for something simpler like Materialize or, as Tue finds, Bootstrap's Material Design.

-Jackson worked on the algorithm for ranking our cities, by computing the 'distance' between a user's preferences and the attributes of each city.
-We ultimately went with a vector difference calculation and we normalized our input axes to a scale of 0 to 100 so each attribute would be weighted equally and we could get meaningful results.
+Jackson works on the algorithm for ranking our cities by computing the 'distance' between a user's preferences and the attributes of each city.
+We ultimately go with a vector difference calculation and we normalized our input axes to a scale of 0 to 100 so each attribute would is weighted equally and yields meaning full results sensitive to all input parameters.

-The integration between the frontend and backend went pretty quickly, about two hours of effort.
-Then it was all about smoothing out the rough edges and deciding we didn't have runway to complete the job-lookup, though we left it grayed-out in the design to suggest our direction.
+The integration between the frontend and backend goes pretty quickly, about two hours of effort.
+Then it is all about smoothing out the rough edges and deciding we don't have runway to complete the job-lookup, though we leave it grayed-out in the design to suggest a future direction.

 At this stage, we have something upon which we could build: